-The fiscal fourth-quarter net loss of $22.7 million, or 17 cents a share, compared with profit of $48.7 million, or 34 cents, a year ago, Vancouver-based Lions Gate said yesterday in a statement (LGF).
-Analysts predicted profit of 22 cents excluding items, the average of eight estimates (LGF) compiled by Bloomberg.
+The fiscal fourth-quarter net loss of $22.7 million, or 17 cents a share, compared with profit of $48.7 million, or 34 cents, a year ago, Vancouver-based Lions Gate said yesterday in a statement (LGF:US).
+Analysts predicted profit of 22 cents excluding items, the average of eight estimates (LGF:US) compiled by Bloomberg.

 “The Hunger Games,” the independent film studio’s biggest hit ever, opened eight days before the quarter ended, on March 31.
 About 90 percent of the profit from the film will come ahead, Lions Gate said today on a conference call.
 The studio plans as many as four movies based on the Suzanne Collins book trilogy.

 “We’ve have established ourselves as the No. 1 studio in young adult franchises,” Chief Executive Officer Jon Feltheimer said on the conference call.

 Lions Gate rose 3.7 percent to $13.32 at the close in New York trading.
 The shares have added 60 percent this year.